-Lipstick Effect - Definition
+Lipstick Effect - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the Lipstick Effect?How does the Lipstick Effect Apply?
 The Psychology Behind Lipstick EffectPros of the Lipstick EffectCons of Lipstick EffectLipstick Effect CriticismAcademic Research on the Lipstick Effect

 Lipstick effect is a term used to refer to a situation where consumers still manage to buy a luxury product like lipstick, amid an economic crisis.
 When there is a recession, consumers are expected to focus their purchase on goods that don't impact their already limited income.
 However, some consumers still have the cash to buy luxury items like premium lipstick.

 The reason why fast-food restaurants, including movie complexes, perform well during a recession is lipstick effect.
 Cash-strapped consumers would want to reward themselves with something that helps them to forget their financial problems.
 People may not afford a holiday in exclusive places, but they can still manage a night out at an affordable place.